peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 ------------------------------------------

 The general guideline is to maximize per-node throughput by running as many vLLM instances as possible.
-However, too many instances can result in no memory for KV-cache.
+However, running too many instances might lead to insufficient memory for the KV-cache, which can affect performance.

 The AMD Instinct™ “MI300X” GPU is equipped with an industry-leading 192GB of HBM3 memory capacity and bandwidth.